 What are CNAME records?

-We recommend Proton Mail users to add three Anti-spoofing records: SPF(new window), DKIM(new window), and DMARC(new window).
+We recommend that Proton Mail add three anti-spoofing records: SPF(new window), DKIM(new window), and DMARC(new window).
 We use CNAME records to manage automatic DKIM key rotation, which is an accepted security best practice.
 This ensures there is always an active key used to provide an uninterrupted service while the other keys are automatically retired and recreated on a regular basis for improved security.

 Please see Introducing DKIM key management(new window) for a more detailed look at this subject.